gulabbisht/drupal-theme-converter/README.md

 # drupal-theme-converter
-Repo for a module to provide functionality to convert or migration html theme to drupal
+Module to convert or migrate HTML design to drupal theme.